-Are you thinking of doing the no new clothes challenge for 2021?
-Today I’m sharing how I stopped buying clothes for a year and the 8 lessons I learned along the way.
-But first, let’s cover reasons why you might want to stop buying clothes for a year.
+Today I’m sharing how I survived not buying clothes for a year and the 8 lessons I learned along the way.

 Table of Contents